cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The `0xFFFF` AEAD ID is reserved for applications which only use the Export interface; see {{hpke-export}} for more details.

+# API Considerations {#api-considerations}

+The high-level HPKE APIs specified in this document are all fallible.
+For example, `Decap()` can fail if the encapsulated key `enc` is invalid, and `Open()` may fail if ciphertext decryption fails.
+This specification notes cases where explicit errors may occur.

+However, implicit errors may also occur.
+As an example, certain classes of failures, e.g., malformed recipient public keys, may not yield explicit errors.
+For example, for the DHKEM variant described in this specification, the `Encap()` algorithm may fail when given an invalid recipient public key.
+However, other KEM algorithms may not have an efficient algorithm for verifying the validity of public keys.
+As a result, an equivalent error may not manifest until AEAD decryption at the recipient.
+As another example, the `AuthDecap()` function will produce invalid output if given the wrong sender public key.
+This error is not detectable until subsequent AEAD decryption.

+Applications using HPKE APIs should not assume that classes of failures, especially those that stem from implicit errors, will always manifest the same way.
+Applications SHOULD account for errors when encountered.

 # Security Considerations {#sec-considerations}

 ## Security Properties {#sec-properties}